imranmukhtar6/Pro-Tips-for-Ethereum-Wallet-Management/ethereum-wallet-basics/using-seed-phrases-to-create-ethereum-accounts.md

 ## Bip39 Seeds and Ethereum Keys

 Some accounts are created using Bip seed phrases - special kinds of phrases that can generate private keys.
 The tool I recommend generates a type of Bip phrase called a Bip39 seed phrase.
+Bip39 seed phrases are a standard in the cryptocurrency community and are used across a number of software and hardware wallets (including MyEtherWallet and Ledger Nano S).

 You can think of Bip39 seed phrases like this: